JL-40/CG-Review/README.md

 # CG-Review
 Model Grabbed from Miximo, it is the mannequin model.

+# Reason for No Build Release
+When we pushed the build, and clicked release, the build did not show up.
+When we checked, Github gave an error and prevented us from submitting.
+The build is in the Build.zip.
+[Build.zip](https://github.com/JL-40/CG-Review/blob/main/Builds.zip)
 # Toon-Outline Shader
 For our first shader we choose to make a toon-outline shader.
 By combining these two shaders we thought that we can have a stylized game reminiscent of the original.
 We believe that the main audience of the Knock-Out franchise would value a more cartoonish game rather than going all out for a realistic looking game.